1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Eosinophilic Jejunitis in Cypress

-• Elimination diets: Removing trigger foods like dairy, nuts, soy or gluten to reduce eosinophil buildup and inflammation.
+• Elimination diets: The trigger foods such as dairy, nuts, soy or gluten should be avoided to decrease the accumulation of eosinophils and inflammation.

-• Steroid therapy: Short-term corticosteroids to quickly reduce intestinal swelling and irritation.
+• Steroid therapy: Corticosteroids, to be used in the short term to promptly decrease intestinal swelling and irritation.

-• Nutritionist guidance: Personalized meal planning and support to maintain weight and ensure balanced nutrition.
+• Nutritionist guidance: Biased nutrition (diet) planning and assistance to keep up with weight and guarantee balanced nutrition.

 Ready to Schedule Your Appointment?